Rapid Recap: Tang discusses staff, recruiting and workouts

 Jerome Tang has assembled a coaching staff that consists of Ulric Maligi, Jareem Dowling and Rodney Perry.

-Maligi and Dowling were hired immediately and it was instantly known that Perry would be alongside them, even if they had to wait a few months so that he could fulfill all of his obligations prior to the change.
+Maligi and Dowling were hired immediately and it was instantly known that Perry would be alongside them.
+They just had to wait a few months so that he could fulfill all of his obligations to MoKan Elite.

 Not only that, Tang sniped strength and conditioning coach Phil Baier from Miami and grabbed three sitting Division I assistant coaches for support staffing roles in Kevin Sutton, Marco Borne and Anthony Winchester.